Health, Seniors and Active Living

 What if I need to make more than one trip?

 If more than one return trip is necessary to treat your medical condition, your (Manitoba) physician must send a letter of referral to Manitoba Health, Seniors and Active Living for each trip.

 The Manitoba Out-of-Province Transportation Subsidy Program does not cover transportation by ambulance.

 In emergency cases, air ambulance transportation may be required based on information supplied by your physician.
 If you require such transportation, you will not be billed for the cost of the air ambulance trip.
 You may, however, need to arrange your own travel to get back to your home community when you are ready to return.

 The program will not pay your travel costs if another program or benefit plan will cover this expense on your behalf.

-Benefits for care payable by Manitoba Health are limited by regulation.
+Benefits for care payable by Manitoba Health, Seniors and Active Living are limited by regulation.
 Manitobans are strongly advised to have private medical insurance when traveling outside the province.

 For more information: